-An Extramural with the College of Social Sciences (CSS), in collaboration with the Central Visayas Studies Center (CVSC), University of the Philippines Cebu, the Philippine Historical Association (PHA), and the International Sociological Association (ISA) RC47 and RC48, in commemoration of the 500th year of Magellan’s Landing in the Philippines.
+An Extramural with the College of Social Sciences (CSS), in collaboration with the Central Visayas Studies Center (CVSC), University of the Philippines Cebu, the Philippine Historical Association (PHA), the Philippine Sociological Society (PSS), and the International Sociological Association (ISA) RC47 and RC48, in commemoration of the 500th year of Magellan’s Landing in the Philippines.
 Extramural is on October 26-30, 2021.

 Call for Papers